 Newcastle upon Tyne

-You can apply for a refund for any dependents who have an MS S1, where you have paid the immigration health surcharge on their behalf.
-If they have paid the immigration health surcharge themselves, they should apply individually.
+You can apply for a refund for any dependants who have registered an EU or Switzerland-issued S1, where you have paid the immigration health surcharge on their behalf.

-If an employer or third party has paid the immigration health surcharge for you, you must begin the application on their behalf and the Overseas Healthcare Services Team will contact them for more information to process the application.
+If an employer or third party has paid the immigration health surcharge for you, you must begin the application on their behalf.
+The Overseas Healthcare Services team will then contact them for more information to process the application.

 Working in England